CD3/run-if/README.md

 The Rust version is now quite a bit faster than the Python version but only because of a few optimizations that could have also been implemented in the Python version.

-Here's what it looks like.
+Here's what it looks like...

 ```bash
 $ run-if -d main.cpp -t main -- g++ main.cpp -o main